samueldibella/samueldibella.github.io/editing.markdown

 ## books
 #### 2020
-* *Geometry by Israel Gelfand*, graphic design and layout
+* *Geometry by Israel Gelfand*, lead graphic design and layout

 #### 2019
-* *The Second Book of Persephone Short Stories*, proofread
+* *The Second Book of Persephone Short Stories*, proofreading
 * *Bodies of Constant Width: An Introduction to Convex Geometry with Applications*, arranged peer review and developmental editing
 * *Temporal Type Theory: A Topos-Theoretic Approach to Systems and Behavior*, arranged peer review and developmental editing
 * *Nonlinear PDEs, Their Geometry, and Applications*, acquired